Green Burial Rules and Regulations

-Who can Prepare a Body for Green Burial?
+Who Can Prepare a Body for Green Burial

 One place to avoid in the search for green burial information is the National Funeral Directors Association.
 Funeral homes and funeral directors make lots of money from elaborate funerals, metal caskets, and concrete burial containers.
-The simplicity and inexpensiveness of green burial means less money for the average funeral home and that is alarming for those in the funeral business.
+The simplicity and inexpensiveness of green burial mean less money for the average funeral home and that is alarming for those in the funeral business.

 • Connecticut